awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-customize-training-script-tf.md

 If you want to use manual partitioning, also review [Manual partitioning with TensorFlow](#model-parallel-customize-training-script-tf-manual)\.

 **Tip**
-For end to end, runnable notebook examples that demonstrate how to use a TensorFlow training script with the SageMaker distributed model parallel library, see [TensorFlow Examples](distributed-training-notebook-examples.md#distributed-training-notebook-examples-tensorflow)\.
+For end\-to\-end notebook examples that demonstrate how to use a TensorFlow training script with the SageMaker distributed model parallel library, see [TensorFlow Examples](distributed-training-notebook-examples.md#distributed-training-notebook-examples-tensorflow)\.

+The following topics show examples of training scripts that you can use to configure SageMaker's model parallel library for auto\-partitioning and manual partitioning TensorFlow models\.

+**Note**
-Note that auto\-partitioning is enabled by default\.
-Unless otherwise specified, the following example scripts use auto\-partitioning\.
+Auto\-partitioning is enabled by default\.
+Unless otherwise specified, the example scripts use auto\-partitioning\.

 **Topics**
 + [Unsupported Framework Features](#model-parallel-tf-unsupported-features)